react-prime/create-react-prime/README.md

 1. Follow the steps of *Adding installers*.
 2. Extend the class with `Installer`
    - Note: when overriding any of the methods from `Installer`, make sure to always run the super method at some point in the override.
-   - You can add and modify steps in `this.installStepList`.
-See `InstallStepListType`.
-3. In the `installerCfg` (from step 2 of *Adding installers*), use your custom installer instead of the default installer.
+3. In the `installersConfig` (from step 2 of *Adding installers*), use your custom installer instead of the default installer.